titodamiani/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 #### **Spectral libraries**

 The spectral libraries of interest need to be imported before applying spectral library search.
 Either uses all imported spectral libraries or only the selected libraries.

 #### **Scans for matching**

 Choose the MS level of the scans that should be compared with the library and how to handle multiple spectra for one feature.
 The option 'MS2 (merged)' merges all spectra of a feature into one scan, which reduces the amount of spectra for the matching.
 For matching all spectra individually, use the 'MS2 (all scans)' option.
 If multistep fragmentation was used, choose the MS level ≥ 2 and for GC-EI-MS 'MS1'.

 :warning: In case of issues with the scan selection, check how the actual scan numbers are reported in the data files and in MZmine's raw data overview.

 #### **Precursor m/z tolerance**

 This option is only used for MS level > 1.
 Here, the library entries are filtered by their precursor m/z reducing the number of spectral-pairs to match.

 The absolute (in m/z) and relative (in ppm) m/z tolerance can be set.
 The **maximum tolerance** for each precursor is applied.

 Considering that the precursor isolation window is often far greater than the resolution or accuracy of the MS scan, this parameter is often set to higher m/z tolerances.

 Another aspect is the used library, which might contain uncalibrated reference spectra from lower resolution instruments.

-[//]: # (TODO Add separate entry on similarity measures)
+[//]: # "TODO Add separate entry on similarity measures"

 #### **Spectral m/z tolerance**

 This m/z tolerance is used to pair signals in the query and library scans.
 It can be set in absolute (in m/z) and relative (in ppm) m/z tolerance, whereas the maximum tolerance for each m/z value is applied.
 It must be kept in mind, which mass resolutions are achieved within the experimental spectra and within the spectral library.

 #### **Remove precursor**

 :warning: Can be selected only for MS level > 1.

 Depending on the fragmentation method, e.g., collision induced dissociation (CID) or higher-energy collisional dissociation (HCD), the precursor can be detected with different intensities resulting in varying cosine similarities during the library matching.

 Therefore, this option enables the removal of the precursor signal (± 4 Da) prior to the matching.

 #### **Min matched signals**

 The query mass list and spectral library entry must contain at least this number of matched (paired) m/z values (+- m/z tolerance).

 Common parameters include 4 signals for smaller molecules and 6 for more confident matches.

 :warning: This parameter must be set carefully to not exclude compounds that show less fragmentation, when using a higher number of matched signals.

 :warning: Choosing a lower number of matched signals can result in spurious library hits.